demandchain/developer.offerengine.com/content/v1/full_purchase.md

 # Create a Full Purchase

-All in one api call to create a purchase, new user, and store a credit card
+All in one api call to create a purchase, new user, and store a purchase card

-This single operation will create a new user, if that user doesn't already exist, execute a single purchase transaction, and will associate credit card information with the user
+This single operation will create a new user, if that user doesn't already exist, execute a single purchase transaction, and will associate purchase card information with the user

-It doesn't matter if a user or credit card resource already exists in the system.
+It doesn't matter if a user or purchase card resource already exists in the system.
 The backend software is intelligent enough to match existing resources to fullfill the purchase properly.

 ## Request